skip to navigationskip to main content

 We are pleased to offer a range of charity accounting services, including:

-Recent times have seen the introduction of a compliance regulator, leading to new rules on internal controls, asset management and taxation.
-Our team of specialist charity accountants understand the sector very well.
-We know how charities and NFPs work and we see the ‘bigger picture’ when it comes to offering the most appropriate, professional advice.
+Recent changes have introduced a compliance regulator, bringing new rules on internal controls, asset management, and taxation.
+Our team of specialist charity accountants has a deep understanding of the sector.
+We know how charities and not-for-profits operate, meaning we take a comprehensive approach to provide tailored, professional advice that meets your organisation’s needs.

 As a charity or NFP, funding is paramount.
 We are here to help your organisation maintain and demonstrate strong financial controls, as well as robust management of assets and taxation issues.
 This essential work will be the foundation that enables you to direct and maximise the talents of your staff to raise much-needed resources for your cause.

-Next Steps: make an appointment with our charity accountants
+Next Steps: Make an appointment with our specialist charity accountants

 What is a Charity Accountant?

 A charity accountant specialises in the unique financial and regulatory requirements of charitable organisations.
-They are able to navigate complex charity laws, ensuring compliance and effective financial management.
+They can navigate complex charity laws, ensuring compliance and effective financial management.

-Nonprofit accounting refers to the way in which the financial transactions of nonprofit organisations are planned for, recorded and reported.
-It includes reviewing accounts, understanding the purpose behind decisions, preparing reports, preparing for audits and more
+Nonprofit accounting refers to how the financial transactions of nonprofit organisations are planned for, recorded and reported.
+It includes reviewing accounts, understanding the purpose behind decisions, preparing reports, preparing for audits and more.

 How is Charity Accounting Different to Business Accounting?